Ohio Lottery Commission

 The Ohio Lottery introduced instant tickets for the first time in June 1976 with the game Ohio Instant Lottery.
 Tickets flew off the shelves and by its tenth week, sales had surpassed $51 million.

 The Lottery’s first numbers game, the three-digit The Number (which would become Pick 3), was launched in December 1979, followed by Pick 4 in April 1981.
 Two years later, Ohio Lotto made its debut.
 A multistate game joined the product mix for the first time in 2002 when Mega Millions tickets went on sale in May.
 And fast-draw keno began in August 2008, limited to bars, taverns and other approved outlets.

-In 2012, the Lottery is celebrating the 25th anniversary of the Cash Explosion TV show, the only TV show still remaining among U.S. lotteries.
+In 2017, the Lottery celebrated the 30th anniversary of the Cash Explosion TV show, the only TV show still remaining among U.S. lotteries.
 It is paired with the continuously-running Cash Explosion instant game.